Lattice Points in Orthotopes and a Huge Polynomial Tutte Invariant of Weighted Gain Graphs: Weighted gain graphs

-Our original example \cite{SOA} was that of \emph{weighted integral gain graphs}, where the gain group is the additive group of integers and the weight semigroup is the integers with the operation of maximization.
+\myexam{Weighted integral gain graphs; linearly ordered group weights} Our original example \cite{SOA} was that of \emph{weighted integral gain graphs}, where the gain group is the additive group of integers and the weight semigroup is the integers with the operation of maximization.
 In other words, $\fG = (\bbZ, +)$ and $\fW = (\bbZ,\max)$.
+The gains act on the weights by translation, i.e., addition.

 A similar kind of example exists for every linearly ordered gain group, with $\fW = (\fG,\max)$ or $(\fG,\min)$. \end{exam}